TomHarte/Juvenilia/iPhone 2008/README.md

 ## Deathball

 Unfinished and unreleased; a game designed by [Hawken King](http://www.hawkenking.com) which was a twist on the then-popular tilt-controlled rolling ball genre.
+The screenshot below is from an early development version though, and does not represent Hawken's design talent.
+Some assets are placeholders or otherwise exploratory.

 Source code and assets survive but as it was a collaborative effort I'll need to enquire before publishing.